How to Talk on a Date You When You’re Shy

 Sometimes men, especially those who are shy, will wait until women make the first move before approaching.
 So getting a man to talk to you may involve a little hinting on your part.

-Keep in mind that this doesn’t have to be a grand gesture like buying a drink.
+Remember that this doesn’t have to be a grand gesture like buying a drink.
 For example, if you’re with friends at a bar, create a less intimidating environment by spending alone time at the drinks counter.
 This creates space for a man to approach you comfortably.

 Give good positive eye contact.
 You don’t want to stare creepily at them, but about 3-4 seconds of eye contact with a friendly, inviting smile is very effective.
-When you’re feeling bold, you can even nod or raise your glass to them.
+When you’re bold, you can nod or raise your glass to them.

 Think about an authentic way to engage them that piques their interest and makes them want to come back for more.
 For example, if you’re shy and get a little tongue-tied, a great idea is to prepare some general conversation starters and some fascinating facts about yourself.